Program overview

 Featured Experiences

-• Participation in professional development activities, including workshops and conferences.
+• Engagement in professional development opportunities, including participation in research workshops and conferences.

 Career Options

-• Rehabilitation Specialist: Assists individuals recovering from injuries or surgeries by creating tailored rehabilitation programs.
+• Rehabilitation Specialist: Assists individuals recovering from injuries or surgeries to regain mobility and strength.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.